brenns10/brennan.io/links.md

   history of why things are the way they are now.
 - [Eudyptula Challenge][eudyptula].
 The challenge is now closed.
 I got in *just* under the wire.
 Hopefully it will reopen some day.
+- [Anatomy of a Program in Memory][apm].
+This is the first in a series of articles describing how modern operating systems manage memory, at a fairly detailed level.
+Very useful.

 [joel-unicode]: http://www.joelonsoftware.com/articles/Unicode.html
 [beej]: http://beej.us/guide/bgnet/